RosieTrainor/BookShelf/README.md

 ![HTML Validation](documentation/HTML-Validation.png)

 There are some errors generated from Django-allauth's form field element template ('field.html'), within the 'signup.html' page.
-Although I had customised the 'signup.html' template, the errors originate from django-allauth's elements HTML code, not any written by me.
+Although I had customised the 'signup.html' template, the errors originate from Django-allauth's elements HTML code, not any written by me.
 As this issue comes from third-party code, addressing it falls outside the scope of this project.

 <details>
 <summary>Allauth Template Errors</summary>